Skip to main content

 1. Validation is created with metadata.doubleChecks.renaper: true.

-2. User completes verification; KYC provider approves.
+2. User completes verification; OCR KYC verification returns a terminal status.

 FieldTypeDescription